 Students who score in an identified range on either the Accuplacer or ACT test are considered "conditionally admitted" to college-level courses at Donnelly College.
 Conditionally admitted students participate in a program shown by research to increase retention and provide a stronger foundation for future academic work.

-As a participant in the program, the student's first semester course schedule will include: Composition I (EN 111), First Year Experience (CCS 101), math course (MT), an elective course and Strategies Support for Academic Success (CCS 103).
-This schedule classifies the student as full-time (12+ credit hours).
-If a student is enrolling part-time, the schedule will be adjusted.
-Students are strong encouraged to work no more than 20 hours per week during the semester.
+Students in the Conditional Admission Program have the following requirements:

+- Attend CCS 103 Support for Academic Success course. - Meet with their assigned academic coach every two weeks throughout the semester. - Attend tutoring or supported study sessions at least weekly.